isaac-mason/rapida/packages/rapida/docs/classes/Space.md

 # Class: Space

-a class for a Space that can contain entities
+Space that contains entities and manages entities and their lifecycle.

+A Space can be added to a world and then affected by the systems in a world.

 ## Table of contents